kz26/uchicago-hvz/README.md

 **Familiarity with Python and the Django web framework is highly recommended.**

 1. For starters, you'll need to edit templates, API keys, Django settings, views, etc. to reflect your organizations' branding and environment.
 For example, the hosts header in the auth method in `chat/server/server.coffee` will also need to be updated to reflect your site's domain name.
 Also make sure to substitute your own Google API key in `templates/includes/google-maps.html`.
+2. Create a new user named `uchicagohvz`.
+3. Create a virtualenv and install dependencies from requirements.txt.
-2. Create a `secrets.py` file in the same directory as `local_settings.py`.
-Check the imports in `local_settings.py` and `production_settings.py` to get an idea of what `secrets.py` needs to contain.
+4. Create an `environment` file that will contain things like secret keys, credentials, etc. Check `local_settings.py` and `production_settings.py` to get an idea of what this file needs to contain.
+The environment file can be used with systemd, as demonstrated with the provided sample systemd configs.
-3. Implement a Django authentication backend specific to your organization/deployment.
+5. Implement a Django authentication backend specific to your organization/deployment.
 The reference implementation here contains a backend that talks to UChicago's LDAP server and allows us to directly retrieve player names, usernames, and major, in addition to authenticating user credentials during login.
 Ideally, your authentication backend will be able to do all of these tasks; otherwise, you will need to fall back to a traditional email registration/activation setup (we have also implemented a basic registration flow to allow players without university credentials to register.)
-4. The `users` module contains UChicago-specific Sympa mailing list management hooks in `models.py`; you will want to modify this or remove it altogether.
+6. The `users` module contains UChicago-specific Sympa mailing list management hooks in `models.py`; you will want to modify this or remove it altogether.
-5. Don't forget to set up a Nexmo SMS account if you wish to enable kill/code redemption via inbound SMS.
+7. Don't forget to set up a Nexmo SMS account if you wish to enable kill/code redemption via inbound SMS.